rtCamp/docs.rtcamp.com/rtmedia/developer/themes/index.markdown

 Clicking on **Themes** will display the theme options available to you.
 Currently, you have 2 options:

-## Themes by rtCamp(Recommended)
+## Themes by rtCamp (Recommended)

+As of now, rtCamp offers 2 themes:

+* InspireBook

+* rtDating

-As of now, rtCamp offers only 1 theme called InspireBook.
-A premium theme, it is designed especially for BuddyPress and rtMedia powered social networks.
+These themes are designed especially for BuddyPress and rtMedia powered social networks.

 ## Third Party Themes